d12frosted/elpa-mirror/melpa/cdlatex-readme.txt

        inserted.
 For example in the `\frac{}{}' template, it will move you from the first argument to the second and then out of the second.
 For a list of available templates, type `C-c ?'.
+       As a special case, the left-right parenthesis combinations can also be applied after writing the content by selecting the content and typing '( or '[ or '{ or '< or '| .

 2. MATHEMATICAL SYMBOLS
    --------------------